 General information & International companies in the Netherlands

-Due to the number of jobs in the Netherlands, the local workforce is not sufficient to satisfy demand and English is the main business language in most companies.
-However, it should be stressed that lately many companies consider speaking Dutch a plus.
+Due to the comparably large number of jobs in the Netherlands, the local workforce is not sufficient to satisfy demand and English is the main business language in most big companies.
+However, it should be stressed that many companies consider speaking Dutch a plus.

 A master’s degree is not a standard requirement.
-In fact, you will eventually notice that prior work experience may be higher on the requirement list than a postgraduate degree.
-Nevertheless, obtaining an Master’s degree or a PhD is considered a significant accomplishment and asset for (certain types of) jobs.
+In fact, you will probably find that prior work experience is higher on a job's list of requirements than a postgraduate degree.
+Nevertheless, obtaining a Master’s degree or a PhD is considered a significant accomplishment and asset for (certain types of) jobs.

 The Dutch usually start working from an early age either as interns or in part-time jobs.
-Internships and graduate programmes are offered by a plethora of companies that typically do not require prior professional experience.
+Internships and graduate programmes are offered by many companies, which typically do not require prior professional experience.

 International companies in the Netherlands

 International companies such as Shell, Phillips, Heineken, Unilever, KLM, ING, Tom Tom and BAAN were not only founded by Dutch people but are also headquartered in the Netherlands.